Features and documents

 - Battlefield Mall

-Where routes intersect a greenway or a transit route, Link Stations are planned.
+Where The Link intersects a greenway trail or a transit route, Link Stations are planned.
 Link Stations are shelters with amenities such as benches, water fountains and bike racks and bike pumps.
 This will allow residents to ride a bus to The Link and continue their trips on foot or by bicycle.
 All City Utilities’ buses have bicycle racks.
 There are also plans to demonstrate innovative storm water solutions to reduce localized drainage issues and improve the environment along The Link.

 The Link, like the greenway system, will take a number of years to complete.
 All of the funding is not available to complete The Link.
 A Concept Plan is being developed for the routes shown on the concept map to provide designs for signage along all routes and infrastructure improvements such as sidewalks, pavement markings, traffic signal modifications, lighting, storm water improvements, link stations, and landscaping along the entire north-south corridor.